 In today’s complex, fast-moving and uncertain world, getting smarter about thinking is the starting point for leaders to achieve goals more confidently.

-Sadly, good thinking skills are not an area of strength of most managers with, for example, key skills like critical thinking or strategic thinking generally lacking.
+Sadly, good thinking skills are not an area of strength of most managers.
 One reason is that education systems in Western countries – including at universities – have tended to emphasize the acquisition and application of (existing) knowledge (what to know), rather than how to think and develop different thinking.

 But, to prosper in today’s world – where intangibles and intellectual factors play a greater role in competition – leaders need to get smarter with their thinking.

 This is what interests and drives us at Owen Morris.
 We believe that all organisations fundamentally run on thinking: every idea, intention or action first starts with a thought!
 But, vitally, we also believe that good thinking needs to connect with good leadership: nothing much gets done without the need to influence other people!
 Starting in organisations, crucially, with the need to provide people with a sense of direction and connect their individual thinking with that of the organisation as a whole (‘strategic’ leadership).

 A stack of scientific research – particularly from the growing field of neuroscience – now clearly shows that what counts is how individuals use their brain, not so much what they know or think.
 Smart leaders are more aware of and manage carefully how they do their thinking.

 So, what are some key factors that contribute to smart, effective thinking?
 Briefly, they include: